YVYX04/Bachelor_Thesis/README.md

 ### A. Personal Notes

 If an article is highly relevant to my thesis, I will realize a brief summary of it.
 All of these summaries can be found in my [notes](/references/notes/).

+### B. Bachelor Thesis Log

+For anyone interested in tracking my past and current progress, you can use the [bachelor thesis log](/progress_tracking/Thesis_Progress_Log.md).